jassjagga/Capstone-Project-summer_2020/Capstone-Project/project_code/autrun_service/README.md

 To Make your Program autorun when boot the beaglebone
 =============================================================
-1. First create the bash script simply provide the path to our .out file if you are runing c or c++ file.
+1. First create the bash script simply provide the path to our execution file (.o, .out) file if you are runing c or c++ file.

 eg: -
 ________________________________________________________